Aetherinox/pause-windows-updates/README.md

    ```
 - Near the `Pause Updates` section, if you see a dropdown box, select how long you want updates to pause for.
 - Keep the scripts somewhere in case you need to reinstall / wipe your machine.

+Our `wpUtility.bat` script also tells you if Windows Updates are enabled or disabled when you launch the utility on your system.

 <br />